Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13507: campaign for standing with props
 - 13509: campaign for standing with props
 - 1350A: campaign for standing with props
+- 1350B: campaign for standing with props
+- 1350C: campaign for standing with props
 - 1350D: campaign for standing with props
 - 1350E: campaign for standing with props
 - 13510: after 13006